The next National Poetry Day is Thursday 8 October 2015

 And some favourite classic poems on this year’s theme of Remember.
 Use the Remember tag on our poetry page for more.

-News of the programme and the special events planned by the NPD partners will be announced here, but in the meantime there are lots of opportunities to join in – we list events of all shapes and sizes in the what’s on section.
+Learn more about the special events planned by signing up to our mailing list.
+In the meantime there are lots of opportunities to join in – we list events of all shapes and sizes in the what’s on section.
 See Submit an Event for information on how to host and promote your own event.

 Who can put on an event?